mlmargotto/DecSecOpsTools/docs/_posts/2012-09-10-opsec-is-really-not-opsec.md

 process is only used for programs and activities that are super important (to the program owner) and are worth the analysis effort necessary to apply the five-step OPSEC risk management process.
-However, a basic understanding of the Five Step OPSEC Risk Management Process <em>is valuable</em> to all organizations that protect sensitive information, even if it is not rigorously applied, because it highlights the danger of leaking information that could be of value to an adversary.
+However, a basic understanding of the Five Step OPSEC Risk Management Process _is valuable_ to all organizations that protect sensitive information, even if it is not rigorously applied, because it highlights the danger of leaking information that could be of value to an adversary.
 It also emphasizes that multiple indicators, which